 Along with routine maintenance, it is wise to have annual checkups performed on the critical systems in the rental units, such as the HVAC system, electrical and plumbing, and any other systems involved with amenities offered, such as pools or recreational clubhouses and the like.
 This annual checkup is also an excellent time to have the foundation, roof, and other structural systems reviewed for damage from winter weather or issues that can arise from the property aging.
 Taking these extra steps as a Fort Myers helps a great deal to keep tenants happy.

-Let Core Real Estate Properties help.
-At Core Real Estate Properties, our professionals know the local market and laws governing compliance with federal guidelines about what you can ask potential tenants and if you may be responsible for special provisions.
-We can help you stay within your budget and take on as much or as little as you like of the responsibilities of being a landlord, Core Real Estate Properties makes it easy to be a good landlord.
-If you would instead prefer to hand everything over to Core Real Estate Properties, working with us means you’ve hired a team of professionals from every walk of the real estate industry that is ready to help.
-Contact Core Real Estate Properties at (239)360-3176 to discuss these and other tasks every Fort Myers landlord needs to stay on top of to keep tenants happy.
+Let Core Real Estate Solutions help.
+At Core Real Estate Solutions, our professionals know the local market and laws governing compliance with federal guidelines about what you can ask potential tenants and if you may be responsible for special provisions.
+We can help you stay within your budget and take on as much or as little as you like of the responsibilities of being a landlord, Core Real Estate Solutions makes it easy to be a good landlord.
+If you would instead prefer to hand everything over to Core Real Estate Solutions, working with us means you’ve hired a team of professionals from every walk of the real estate industry that is ready to help.
+Contact Core Real Estate Solutions at (239)360-3176 to discuss these and other tasks every Fort Myers landlord needs to stay on top of to keep tenants happy.